 Margaret Jackson's husband later left with his brothers at 10.30pm by which time the woman said that he had more or less recovered but said that at no time did he shed any tears from the time that he came for help at 1pm until leaving.
 The woman said that she specially noticed that and said that she told his brothers that if he did cry, to let him do so as it would relieve his feelings.

-When Margaret Jackson's husband went to the police station on 22 July 1939 and gave a statement he said that he had been employed as a wages by Pearson and Dorman Ltd at Betteshanger Colliery since November 1930.
-He said that during his first four years there he had been courting a Margaret Jackson and that when they got married on 15 November 1934 they went to live at Eastwood which he purchased through the Abbey Road Building Society.
-He said that since their marriage they had made no close friends apart from his brother in Betteshanger and ha never visited other people’s houses in the district and neither had other people visited Eastwood.
+When Margaret Jackson's husband went to the police station on 22 July 1939 and gave a statement he said that he had been employed as a wages clerk by Pearson and Dorman Ltd at Betteshanger Colliery since November 1930.
+He said that during his first four years there he had been courting Margaret Jackson and that when they got married on 15 November 1934 they went to live at Eastwood which he purchased through the Abbey Road Building Society.
+He said that since their marriage they had made no close friends apart from his brother in Betteshanger and they never visited other people’s houses in the district and neither had other people visited Eastwood.
 He said that both he and Margaret Jackson were members of the Peardorn Sports Club tennis section but that other than playing tennis they took no active part in the social side of the club.

 He said that it was not his practice to give Margaret Jackson a regular weekly housekeeping allowance saying that instead Margaret Jackson asked for money when needed to defray housekeeping bills.
 He said that on Thursday 6 July 1939 he had given Margaret Jackson 25s and that to his knowledge, she had gone shopping on the Friday 7 and Saturday 8 July.
-The police report noted that the only money found in the house apart from a sixpence found n the bedroom carpet was the sum of 3.
+The police report noted that the only money found in the house apart from a sixpence found on the bedroom carpet was the sum of 3.
 1 1/4 that had been placed on the kitchen mantlepiece in readiness for the milkman.

-Margaret Jackson's husband said that it was their usual practice to get up to get up at about 7.45am and said that an alarm clock was utilised to awaken them. he said that on 10 July 1939 the alarm clock went off at 7.30am and that they remained in bed until 7.50am and then got up together.
+Margaret Jackson's husband said that it was their usual practice to get up at about 7.45am and said that an alarm clock was utilised to awaken them. he said that on 10 July 1939 the alarm clock went off at 7.30am and that they remained in bed until 7.50am and then got up together.
 He said that he then went downstairs first and prepared his shaving water and was joined shortly after by Margaret Jackson.
 He said that at 7.55am he then proceeded to the bathroom which adjoined the bedroom and that whilst carrying out his ablutions he heard Margaret Jackson chopping wood at the back of the house, which signified to him that she had been to the top of the garden.
 He said that it was her practice to prepare breakfast whilst he was washing.

-He sai that whilst he was washing he heard a knock at the side door which was answered by Margaret Jackson.
-He said that he didn't hear what the caller said but said that he heard Margaret Jackson say, 'Do you want it hot or cold? and assumed that one of the workmen, whom he had seen preparing to tar the footpath opposite when he had got up, was asking for water.
+He said that whilst he was washing he heard a knock at the side door which was answered by Margaret Jackson.
+He said that he didn't hear what the caller said but said that he heard Margaret Jackson say, 'Do you want it hot or cold?', and assumed that one of the workmen, whom he had seen preparing to tar the footpath opposite when he had got up, was asking for water.